 1. Film blow molding

-Film blow molding is to extrude molten plastic from the annular gap of the extruder die into a cylindrical thin tube, and at the same time blow compressed air into the inner cavity of the thin tube from the center hole of the die to inflate the thin tube to a diameter A larger tubular film (commonly known as a bubble tube), which is coiled after cooling.
+Film blow molding is to extrude molten plastic from the annular gap of the extruder die into a thin cylindrical tube and, at the same time, blow compressed air into the inner cavity of the thin tube from the center hole of the die to inflate the thin tube to a diameter A larger tubular film (commonly known as a bubble tube), which is coiled after cooling.

 2. Hollow blow molding

-2) Injection blow molding: The parison used is obtained by injection molding.
+2) Injection blow molding: The parison is obtained by injection molding.
 The parison is left on the core mold of the mold.
 After the blow mold is used to close the mold, compressed air is introduced into the core mold to inflate and cool the parison.
 After demolding, the product is obtained.

 1. Film blow molding is mainly used to manufacture thin plastic molds;

 2. Hollow blow molding is mainly used to make hollow plastic products (bottles, packaging barrels, watering cans, fuel tanks, cans, toys, etc.).